• Skip to primary navigation

 Menu card for breakfast popovers.

-Blueberry Popovers are an easy and fun breakfast dish to replace your weekend pancakes.
-This tall, airy, and buttery American version of the Yorkshire Pudding is even better filled with fresh blueberries.
+Whip up these tall, airy Blueberry Popovers with fresh blueberries for an easy breakfast treat using your blender to make the batter.
+This delicious and fun American version of the Yorkshire Pudding is even better filled with fresh blueberries.

 What gives a popover the signature shape is the straight walled popover pan mold.
 Also, the melted butter and a really hot temperature help them to rise and 'pop-over' the top of the pan.